crashoverride777/swifty-receipt-validator/README.md

 ### Validate subscriptions

-- To validate your subscriptions simply call this method on app launch
+- To validate your subscriptions (e.g on app launch), select `.subscription` as the validation method.
+This will search for all subscription receipts and check if there is at least 1 thats not expired.

 ```swift
 receiptValidator.validate(.subscription, sharedSecret: "enter your secret or set to nil") { result in